|Real listening strengthens relationships.|

 One of the worst offenses a good listener can display is interrupting during the conversation.
 When doing so, you are refusing to hear what that friend is trying to say, which is selfish.
 After all, the friend is revealing this problem or situation to you.
 Therefore, do allow her to finish and show that you understand.

 Don’t Rush to Offer Advice

 Regardless of how tempted you may be to offer opinions, proceed with caution.
 A real friend doesn’t hide the truth as she sees it, but sometimes that opinion is not asked for or appreciated it.
-Think before responding.
+Think before responding before delivering any constructive criticism.
 Show extra thoughtfulness with something like “Let me give this some quick thought,” to express that you’re taking time to come up with a worthwhile solution.

 Avoid Rattling on About Your Own Similar Problem